- 1 Compare Electricity Provider Prices

 The average electricity monthly bill for a UK business is around £3000 per year with the average unit price per kWh of ~14p.
-While this may not sounds like a lot, we must take into account the skew towards the long-tail of smaller business that would bring this average down.
+While this may not sound like a lot, we must take into account the skew towards the long-tail of smaller business that would bring this average down.
 The typical small business will spend somewhere in the region of ~£1900 to £2900.

 How To Switch Business Electricity Supplier

 Switching electricity supplier is easy!
-A good idea is to try not to think of it as yet another task to do for your business, but rather as something that will result in you saving a great deal of money, because the electricity providers will no longer be forcing you to pay over the odds for their service.
+A good idea is to try not to think of it as yet another task to do for your business, but rather as something that will result in you saving a great deal of money because the electricity providers will no longer be forcing you to pay over the odds for their service.

 For many years, several key players dominated the gas and electricity market, and there wasn’t a great deal of opportunity to make savings.

 The total lack of market competition worked in favour of the major suppliers.